apl-cornell/SCIF/docs/Introduction/layout-of-a-scif-source-file.md

 ### contract name, interface inheritance, and inheritance

-Each contract starts with a name and inheritance declaration (optional).
+Each contract starts with a name and optional inheritance declarations.

 ```scif
 contract SimpleStorage implements IStorage extends BaseContract {